cultuurnet/culturefeed/README.md

 [https://github.com/cultuurnet/culturefeed-php](https://github.com/cultuurnet/culturefeed-php)

-## Culturefeed_bootstrap
+## Theme

-Culturefeed Bootstrap is a responsive, mobile first subtheme of the Bootstrap Framework.
+__Culturefeed Bootstrap__ is the only supported and recommended base theme for Culturefeed.
+It's a responsive subtheme of the Bootstrap Framework and has it's own subtheme to start from.
+But of course you can implement Culturefeed in your prefered theme as well.

 [https://github.com/cultuurnet/culturefeed_bootstrap](https://github.com/cultuurnet/culturefeed_bootstrap)